 My conclusion: Was The Protector worth watching?

 Absolutely yes!
-It may seem that my criticisms outweighed my compliments, but the general premise, tight script, and talented actors made The Protector a very enjoyable series.
+It may seem that my criticisms outweighed my compliments, but the general premise, tight script, and talented actors made season 1 of The Protector very enjoyable.
 And although it won't go down as one of my favorite Turkish Dramas, the fact that each episode was engaging enough to bait me through all ten episodes in one sitting in a genre outside my norm speaks for its entertainment value.

 However, in the next Turkish Netflix Original, I would love to see a few script adjustments: First, a closer adherence to the Turkish Drama fundamentals of deep, multi-layered characters and relationships, and slow burn romance that makes the genre so engrossing.
 And while keeping the storyline free from subplots, I hope producers will be willing to step away from the clichéd American “formula” that includes quick, rumpus sex, and the token foul language injected to qualify the series for an MA rating.